gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Where a given shoe’s Men’s variant is available in a reasonable array of sizes (let’s say EU 34–46.5, UK 2–11.5, USM 3–12.5, USW 4.5–14), the Women’s model can easily only be available in a reduced subset (something like EU 34–42, UK 2–8, USM 3–9, USW 4.5–10.5).
 And all this for no real reason.

-Fortunately, at the time of writing (early 2023), it is becoming increasingly more common for manufacturers to sell a high volume and a low volume (often labeled ‘HV’ and ‘LV’) across the full spectrum of sizes without any further assumptions.
+Fortunately, at the time of writing (early 2023), it is becoming increasingly more common for manufacturers to sell a high volume and a low volume (often labeled ‘HV’ and ‘LV’) variant of a given model across the full spectrum of sizes without any further assumptions.

 #### Neutral, Moderate & Aggressive?
 What’s That About?

-Another categorisation of climbing shoes you can find online is ‘neutral’, ‘moderate’/‘intermediate’, and ‘aggressive’.
+Another categorisation of climbing shoes you can find online is ‘neutral,’ ‘moderate’/‘intermediate,’ and ‘aggressive.’
 These usually comprise downturn, heel tensioning, and potentially also asymmetry.
-The implicit assumption is that they increase simultaneously from a flat, low-tension, low asymmetry shoe to a highly downturned, high-tension, high asymmetry shoe.
+The implicit assumption is that these factors increase simultaneously from a flat, low-tension, low asymmetry shoe to a highly downturned, high-tension, high asymmetry shoe.

-That is not an unreasonable shorthand (but keep in mind it *is* a simplification), as long as you don’t mix it up with the assumption that the progression from ‘neutral’ to ‘aggressive’ mirrors a progression from ‘beginner’ to ‘advanced’, or high performance shoe.
+That is not an unreasonable shorthand (but keep in mind it *is* a simplification), as long as you don’t mix it up with the assumption that the progression from ‘neutral’ to ‘aggressive’ mirrors a progression from ‘beginner’ to ‘advanced,’ or low to high performance shoe.

 If you don’t keep in mind that this is a shorthand, you’ll have a hard time reasoning about shoes where the three factors don’t scale with each other, say a highly downturned, highly tensioned shoe with less asymmetry.